The Zika virus is coming to the United States and health officials should prepare for its arrival.

 The Zika virus has been linked to microcephaly, a condition in which babies are born with small heads and incomplete brain development.
 Brazil has reported 3,500 cases of this ailment since last fall.
 It normally sees 100 to 200 cases a year, according to USA Today.

 For most adults, the Zika virus causes relatively mild symptoms such as fever, rash, and joint pain.
-The symptoms usually last several days to a week, according to the CDC.
+The usually last several days to a week, according to the CDC.

 Testing for Zika is difficult because there are no commercially available diagnostic tests.
 Blood samples must be sent to the CDC offices in Atlanta, according to USA Today.